devalfe/zmk-new_corne/README.md

 ## Base Layer
 Customising a base layer to hadle some basic needs

-1. Replace QUERTY with a more speedy layout
-Layout of choice is COLEMAK DH with a slight rotation of the ', /, ; characters because i wanted an easier access to the accent giver (;:) button for my right pinky as almost every word gets accented in greek words.
+1. I replaced QWERTY with a faster layout—Colemak DH—but made a slight adjustment to the placement of the ', /, ; characters.
+This change was to make the accent giver (;:) key more accessible for my right pinky, as almost every Greek word requires accents.
+This small tweak significantly improves typing efficiency in Greek.

-2. Easily change between my main languages (English/Greek) There is an on tap behaviour on the middle left thumb key that has win+space (language switcher for windows) that gives me that simple way to flow between languages even in the most difficult sentences without losing speed. e.g. "Το Project Plan μας αποτελείται από 4 sprints των 3 εβδομάδων."
+2. Switching between my main languages (English/Greek) is seamless.
+I’ve set up an on-tap behavior on the middle left thumb key that triggers Win+Space (the language switcher in Windows).
+This allows me to effortlessly switch languages mid-sentence without losing speed, even in complex cases like:

+"Το Project Plan μας αποτελείται από 4 sprints των 3 εβδομάδων."

+This setup makes multilingual typing smooth and natural.

-3. Easily input even the most difficult keyboard shortcuts For this i am using a custom behaviour of altered home row modifiers on the rest position of my fingers with tap preferred logic to avoid accidental triggering.
-This makes me a bit slower on the initiation of the combo but it is acceptable for me.
+3. I’ve made it easy to input even the most complex keyboard shortcuts by using a custom behavior with altered home row modifiers on my fingers' rest positions.
+This setup uses tap-preferred logic to prevent accidental triggering, ensuring accuracy.

+While this approach makes initiating combos slightly slower, it’s an acceptable trade-off for me, as it offers reliability and minimizes mistakes.

 Most common keyboard shortcuts used
 * win+arrow (from the joystick) to move app windows around